jgaa/restc-cpp/README.md

     });

     try {
-        // The calling thread waits here for the worker thread to finish. done.get();
+        // The calling thread waits here for the coroutine to finish.
+        // (The worker thread is still available, as the RestClient
+        // instance (rest_client) is still in scope.) done.get();
     } catch(const exception& ex) {
         clog << "Main thread: Caught exception from coroutine: "